domcleal/as_deprecation_tracker/README.md

 Supported options:

-* `envs` is an array of string Rails environment names that ASPT will monitor and raise errors for unpermitted deprecation warnings (defaults to `['test']`)
+* `envs` is an array of string Rails environment names that ASDT will monitor and raise errors for unpermitted deprecation warnings (defaults to `['test']`)
 * `register_behavior` controls whether to change the AS::Deprecation behavior